-One of the main reasons for yield loss associated with stitches is overlay errors between the first and second exposures in DP.
-Therefore, the minimum overlap-length rule - a.k.a. overlap margin - has a direct impact on yield.
-Consider for example a stitch in the center of a vertical line as shown in Figure 2.
-An overlay in the Y direction may result in an insufficient mask overlap and cause an open defect after line-end pullback; an overlay in the X direction may cause the wire to become too narrow at the stitch leading to failure.
+One of the main reasons for yield loss associated with stitches is overlay errors between the first and the second exposures in DP.
+Therefore, the minimum overlap-length rule-a.k.a. overlap margin-has a direct impact on yield.
+Consider, e.g., a stitch in the center of a vertical line as shown in Fig. 2.
+An overlay in the Y-direction may result in an insufficient mask overlap and cause an open defect after line-end pullback; an overlay in the X-direction may cause the wire to become too narrow at the stitch leading to failure.
 In addition, the overlap-length rule affects the DP-compatibility of the layout.
 The larger the overlap length is, the lesser candidate-stitch locations the layout will have.
-Hence, while a large and conservative overlap-length rule is likely to inhibit most yield loss of stitches caused by overlay, such overlap length may result in excessive re-design efforts and area overhead to ensure the layout conforms to DP.
-Another design rule that may affect the yield loss of stitches due to overlay (in x direction for the example in Figure 2) is the line-width rule.
+Hence, while a large and conservative overlap-length rule is likely to inhibit most yield loss of stitches caused by overlay, such overlap length may result in excessive redesign efforts and area overhead to ensure the layout conforms to DP.
+Another design rule that may affect the yield loss of stitches due to overlay (in the x-direction for the example in Fig. 2) is the line-width rule.
 Clearly, failure from narrowing for initially narrow lines is more severe than such failure in wide lines.

-The minimum line-spacing design rule impacts the delay variation of wires caused by overlay errors between the two exposures of DP [12-15].
-Since overlay translates directly into line-spacing variation (with a positive dual-line process), the coupling capacitance between neighboring wires on different exposures will be affected by both overlay and the minimum line-spacing rule.
+The minimum line-spacing design rule impacts the delay variation of wires caused by overlay errors between the two exposures of DP.^{12-15} Since overlay translates directly into line-spacing variation (with a positive dual-line process), the coupling capacitance between neighboring wires on different exposures will be affected by both overlay and the minimum line-spacing rule.
 The line-spacing rule has also a direct impact on the layout area.
-While a large line-spacing rule may confine the wire-delay variation, such spacing rule is likely to induce an area overhead.
+Although a large line-spacing rule may confine the wire-delay variation, such spacing rule is likely to induce an area overhead.

-Poly line-end extension over active rule (LEE) is subject to failure due to overlay error between the polysilicon and the active layer.
-Consider for example an overlay instance shown in Figure 3.
-An overlay error in the Y direction may lead to a low resistance path between source and drain of the transistor after line-end pullback^{}.
-Therefore, LEE has direct impact on yield since a larger poly lineend extension is likely to inhibit most yield loss caused by overlay.
-In addition, poly line-end extension rule also affects the design area.
-The larger the extension rule value is, greater is the amount of folding in poly gates which will result in a larger design area.
-Hence there is any interesting trade-off between yield and area(in case of LEE) or designer effort(in case of min. overlap length)
+Poly LEE over active rule is subject to failure due to overlay error between the polysilicon and the active layer.
+Consider, e.g., an overlay instance shown in Fig. 3.
+An overlay error in the Y-direction may lead to a low resistance path between source and drain of the transistor after line-end pullback.
+(Instead of a simple geometric line-end failure model, a more complex electrical failure model16 can be used as well.)
+Therefore, LEE has direct impact on yield since a larger poly LEE is likely to inhibit most yield loss caused by overlay.
+In addition, poly LEE rule also affects the design area.
+The larger the extension rule value is, the greater the amount of folding in poly gates and design area are.
+Hence, there is an interesting trade-off between yield and area (in case of LEE) or designer effort (in case of minimum overlap length).